 An estimated 9,773 single-parent families lived in the unincorporated areas of the county according to the 2015-2019 ACS, representing 15.8 percent of all households (Table 6-10).
 Countywide, there were a total of 67,436 singleparent families, comprising 12.2 percent of all households in the county.
 Single-mother families still represent the majority (71.5 percent) of all singleparent families countywide, with an increasing number of single fathers struggling to balance work and childcare.
+According to the 2015-2019 American Community Survey estimates, approximately 50.8 percent of female-headed households have children.
+Of this population, 32.0 percent are below the poverty line, or considered extremely low-income.
+In contrast, just 5.6 percent of female-headed households without children are velow the poverty line.
+In total, 43.6 percent of female-headed households and 36.8 percent of male-headed households, compared to 56.4 percent and 63.2 percent, respectively, who are homeowners.

 Supportive services for single- and low-income mothers are available through various non-profit organizations in the county, including Brighter Beginnings, Contra Costa Crisis Center (211database.org), and others.
 In addition, the County's Health Services Department offers many programs through its Family, Maternal & Child Health, and Community Wellness sections.

 Battered women with children comprise a sub-group of single-parent households that are especially in need.
 In Contra Costa County, the largest agency serving victims of domestic violence is STAND!
-For Families Free of
+For Families Free of Violence.

-Violence.
 STAND! provides 24 emergency beds to battered women and their children in Contra Costa.
 STAND! also provides a variety of services to victims of domestic violence, including a crisis line, legal advocacy, employment assistance, and a batterer's treatment program.